UFPBPK/Nano-AI-PBPK-G2/README.md

 # Second-Generation AI-Assisted PBPK Model for Nanoparticles
 ### A second-generation artificial intelligence-assisted physiologically based pharmacokinetic model for predicting nanoparticle tumor delivery in mice
+The manuscript describing this model is under review.
+Please refer to the manuscript for details once it is published.

 **Last Updated:** November 24, 2025